 George Furber was one of the earliest settlers in the Maryborough region and he and his son-in-law were building a house for the Wilmshurst family when they were killed by a group of Aborigines on December 3, 1855

 Exactly who Mrs W. Furber was is not known for there are no records of anyone by that name living in the area.
-George Furber’s wife was Honoraria Furber and records show that she in this grave in 1850.
+George Furber’s wife was Honoraria Furber and records show that she was interred in this grave in 1850.

 William McAdam was the first policeman appointed to Maryborough and he took up his post in January 1850.